Flooristics, LLC

 Underlayment for Vinyl

 If flooring contractors rely on these materials for the subflooring and the underlayment, their vinyl flooring job will have the best chance of providing the customer with years of service and little to no problems.
-There’s a reason why vinyl is becoming a true favorite for customers that want durability and beauty, but a subpar subfloor or underlayment can significantly affect appearance and performance.
+There’s a reason why vinyl is becoming a true favorite for customers who want durability and beauty, but a subpar subfloor or underlayment can significantly affect appearance and performance.

-While there are many different materials that can be used as subfloor and underlayment for vinyl, market research and manufacturing tests show that these popular materials are the best choices for flooring contractors that want error-free installation and outstanding results.
+While there are many different materials that can be used as subfloor and underlayment for vinyl, market research and manufacturing tests show that these popular materials are the best choices for flooring contractors who want error-free installation and outstanding results.

 Filed Under: Expert Witness, Floor Safety, Flooring Help, Resilient Tagged With: preparing for vinyl, vinyl floor, vinyl flooring tips, vinyl floors, vinyl sub-floor, vinyl subfloor, vinyl underlayment